DOME-Marketplace/OpenID4VCI-DOMEprofile/README.md

 The current WG-Draft version is built automatically from the master branch and can be accessed at: https://openid.github.io/OpenID4VCI/openid-4-verifiable-credential-issuance-wg-draft.html

+The current version of the DOME profile is at: https://dome-marketplace.github.io/OpenID4VCI-DOMEprofile/openid-4-verifiable-credential-issuance-wg-draft.html

 ### Build the HTML ###

 ```docker run -v `pwd`:/data danielfett/markdown2rfc openid-4-verifiable-credential-issuance-1_0.md```